natev51/jettl/docs/Sections/Core Model.md

 #### Implementation Notes

-- `Call Inspect.vi` SHOULD internally use `Read Listened To Msg.vi` to ensure the message being inspected was listened to and not normally called inline with `Call.vi` for that particular message.
+- `Call Inspect.vi` SHOULD internally use `Read Listened To Msg.vi` to ensure the message being inspected was listened to and not normally called with `Call.vi` for that particular message.

 ### Setup-Time Messaging